CardioKit/PeakSwift/README.md

 ]
 ```

-And add PeakSwift, to your target library.
+And add PeakSwift to your target library.

 ```swift
 targets: [